 I put this first because most people seem most keen on building and using models.
 I also find the theory easier to grasp and more interesting once you’ve played with implementations.

 This is my #1 pick (okay maybe tied top pick) for people who want to learn to machine learning.
 It’s also a great resource if you’re looking to solve a specific problem – you might find something you can pretty much lift because of the results-first approach Jason takes.
+If you’re wondering, these are the kind of projects you can expect to work on as data analyst if it’s your dream job.
+Learning about such things as early as possible would allow you to do your work efficiently when the time comes.

 Strengths: His guides are results-oriented, go step-by-step and he provides all the code he uses.
 He’s also responsive to emails.